 Eventually, it all came to a head when I was arrested.
 It was about this time I decided I wanted to turn my life around and do something to help others.

-But that’s not to say I wasn’t completely unkind during my darkest days, after all, I was very much a people-pleaser.
-But that’s not the same as seeking to be kind for kindnesses sake.
+But that’s not to say I wasn’t completely unkind during my darkest days.
+After all, I was very much a people-pleaser.
+But that’s not the same as seeking to be kind for kindness’s sake.

 “Sometimes it takes only one act of kindness and caring to change a person’s life.” – Jackie Chan Click To Tweet

-I also worked for 6 months at a mental health charity as well.
+I also worked for six months at a mental health charity as well.
 But unfortunately, they ended up losing their contract with the local council to provide the care.

 How To Be Kind

 Hopefully, these tips will help you to develop your kindness skills, help you to become a kinder person, and make society as a whole a kinder place.